Free LLC Tax Calculator + How to File LLC Taxes

 If a self-employed LLC owner does their work from their home, they may be able to deduct a portion of their home costs as business expenses.

-In order to qualify for these deductions, the individual must have a separate and distinct office area used exclusively for business purposes.
+To qualify for these deductions, the individual must have a separate and distinct office area used exclusively for business purposes.
 Someone who permanently converted a spare bedroom into an office can deduct their home office expenses.
 However, someone who works from a laptop at their kitchen table would not be eligible for the same deduction.
 Additionally, full-time employees who work remotely from a home office cannot deduct their home office expenses.

 Deductible home office expenses include: